Randall Rothenberg, President and Chief Executive Officer

 Sherrill Mane joined the IAB in 2007 as our first SVP Industry Services.
 Sherrill has led industry efforts to establish metrics and build measurement systems that facilitate the growth of interactive media.
 Sherrill is responsible for numerous IAB initiatives, including fostering greater awareness of interactive advertising opportunities in the traditional media agency community.
 She oversees the creation of market-making research and the collateral materials associated with findings that grow the business.
 Since 2011, Sherrill has been the IAB lead on the groundbreaking cross ecosystem collaboration with the agencies (4A’s) and marketers (ANA) known as Making Measurement Make Sense (3MS).
 Previously, she spent 14 years at Turner Broadcasting Sales, holding a variety of senior advertising sales support positions for the News division, most recently as Senior Vice President of Market Strategy.
 Earlier in her career, she held diverse positions at Nielsen Media Research and Group W Satellite Communications.
 Sherrill draws on her experience in TV and digital sales marketing to lead IAB’s Sales Executive Council.
 She holds a B.A. in Sociology with a minor in Psychology from the Hebrew University of Jerusalem, Israel.
 Her graduate studies focused on the social psychology of mass media.
 Sherrill was named a 2012 Media Maven by Advertising Age.

-Mike Zaneis is the Senior Vice President and General Counsel for the Interactive Advertising Bureau (IAB).
+Mike Zaneis is the Executive Vice President and General Counsel for the Interactive Advertising Bureau (IAB).
 Mike heads the Washington, DC Public Policy office, which he created in January of 2007.
 In this role he develops and manages the interactive advertising industry’s legislative, regulatory, and policy-making agenda.
 Mike runs IAB’s Public Policy Council, comprised of over 80 leading internet and media companies, and serves as the Treasurer for the IAB Political Action Committee.
 He represents the industry before the United States Congress, federal regulatory agencies, state legislatures, and at public conferences.
 As General Counsel for the IAB, Mike oversees the legal operations of the organization and provides leadership on key judicial proceedings impacting the interactive advertising industry.

 Prior to joining IAB, Mike served as Executive Director of Technology and E-Commerce at the U.S. Chamber of Commerce, the world’s largest trade association.
 As the chief technology and telecommunications lobbyist, he oversaw issues affecting the business community pertaining to online and consumer privacy, data security, telecommunications, intellectual property, counterfeiting, piracy, and e-commerce.
 Mike has worked in the political arena since 1994 and has engaged in government affairs at the local, state, and federal levels.
 He received his bachelors degree from Michigan State University and both his Juris Doctor and Masters in Public Policy from Georgetown University.
 Mike currently serves as an adjunct professor for Georgetown University’s Graduate Public Policy Institute.